EdgarSM27/n8n-automation-portfolio/README.md

 GOOGLE_DRIVE_CREDENTIAL_PLACEHOLDER
 ```

-Never commit real credentials to a public repository.

 ## Purpose

 The purpose of this portfolio is to demonstrate practical automation skills using n8n and related tools.
 Each project includes the exported workflow, example inputs, example outputs, screenshots and documentation explaining the business problem, solution and technical implementation.